Pumpkin seeds. That bit in the middle of this fine Autumn and Winter food. So good! Save them, eat them, plant them. Here’s how to do it.

 Growing pumpkins is on the to do list for many people when they first set out with a vegetable garden.

-If you are ready to get growing and not super sure where to start, Serious Backyard Veggies will give you a point in the right direction.
-It will be the last one for a bit so jump in quick!
+If you are ready to get growing and not super sure where to start, our Serious Backyard Veggies course will give you all the skills you need to get growing…

 What do you do with your pumpkins?
 Got any favourite recipes or techniques for us?